 Four credit hours

-This course is an RCC and is only for incoming, first-year students.
+This course is an RCC and is only for incoming, first-year students and meets the entire term.

 MWF 9:00 - 9:50 a.m.
 Rogers & McInnis-Bowers